-Complaint handling is the second-most common area that breeds mistakes.
+Complaint handling is the second most common area that breeds mistakes for device makers when implementing 21 CFR Part 820.
 All complaints must be documented, evaluated and investigated in a timely manner.
 According to Part 820.198(a) of the QSR,

 An adverse event is one of the most serious things a medical device company can deal with, and it needs to be given swift attention.
-FDA mandates that adverse events must be reported to the agency within 30 days, unless it’s found to be a systemic issue with risk of serious harm to the patient population, the reporting requirement is within five days of discovery.
+21 CFR Part 820 mandates that adverse events must be reported to FDA within 30 days, unless it’s found to be a systemic issue with risk of serious harm to the patient population, in which case the reporting requirement is within five days of discovery.

-Control of nonconforming product is the third most-common area that causes mistakes by device makers.
-FDA outlines the expectations for manufacturers' nonconforming products in Part 820.90(a):
+Control of nonconforming product is the third most common area that causes mistakes by device makers.
+21 CFR Part 820 outlines the expectations for manufacturers' nonconforming products in Part 820.90(a):

 Every medical device must be accompanied by a device master record (DMR), which I refer to as the “recipe” for your medical device.
 It defines all of the dimensions, specifications, materials, and manufacturing instructions.
 When a manufactured product fails to meet the DMR specifications, it should be captured as a nonconformance.

 Anecdotally, I know some companies that have tried to make adjustments to correct a nonconformance, but neglected proper documentation of those corrective activities.
 By not documenting these critical details, it makes it all the more difficult to determine whether systemic issues exist, thus preventing companies from finding the real root cause.

 The best practice here is to implement document controls as early as possible in your device development process.
 Many companies only begin this process at the design controls stage, but doing it earlier can establish good document control habits that feed into your later work.
 This comes down to adopting a strong quality culture, and we’ve written more extensively about that topic here.